Measuring gas fluxes in a flask system

 By default, each Thermistor Input Module block includes a Thermistor Measure block.
 If you have more than one thermistor on an instrument, you will need to add a Thermistor Measure block for each additional thermistor.

-To add a Thermistor Measure block, expand the Soil Chambers drop-down in the Toolbox and select Custom Chambers.
+Expand the Soil Chambers menu in the Toolbox and select Custom Chambers.
 Then click and drag the Thermistor Measure block under the Thermistor Input Module block where it is to be added.
 Then set the Channel to the numbered input on the module where the thermistor is connected.

-Before you can add an extension manifold or flask, you will need to add the port that the device is connected to.
-To do this, select Multiplexer from the Toolbox, then click and drag Port # to place the block under the LI-8250 Multiplexer or 8250-01 Extension Manifold block.
+Each extension manifold and flask requires a port block that specifies the port that the device is connected to.
+Select Multiplexer from, then click and drag a Port # block under the LI-8250 Multiplexer or 8250-01 Extension Manifold block.

 You can assign a port number or the user interface will automatically assign a port number as these blocks are added.
 You can also provide a description of the devices on that port that will appear in the data file.

-Each flask block allows you to change several parameters.
 Set the Tube Length and flask Volume.
 The Tube Length is the one-way length of the tubing from the instrument to the flask.
-For example, if your flask is connected by 1.5 meters of tubing to the flask and another 1.5 meters of tubing returning from the flask, the tube length would be 150 cm.
+For example, if your flask is connected by 1.5 meters of tubing to the flask and another 1.5 meters of tubing returning from the flask, enter the tube length of 150 cm.

 Set the Thermistor Channel # to the thermistor this flask will use for flux calculations.
 This could be a thermistor installed in the flask or outside of it, and multiple flasks may reference the same thermistor.

-Two different flux calculations are available to be added to a flask configuration: Area-based Flux and Mass-based Flux.
+Choose either Area-based Flux or Mass-based Flux.
 The Area-based Flux is used to specify a flux calculated on a per area basis and the Mass-based Flux is used to specify a flux calculation on a per mass basis.

 Note: Only one type of flux block (area or mass) may be placed inside a Flask block.
 Multiple flux blocks may be placed under the Flask block to accommodate different gas species, but they must be of the same type.